Cakyparu777/Portfolio/AMPLIFY_DEPLOYMENT.md

 - **Memory Issues:** Large dependencies can cause memory issues.
 Consider optimizing your build.
 - **Node.js Version:** The `amplify.yml` includes `nvm install 18` and `nvm use 18` to ensure Node.js 18 is available.
 The `.nvmrc` file specifies the version.
 - **Dependency Issues:** Try clearing the cache in AWS Amplify console and redeploy.
-- **Missing required-server-files.json:** For Next.js static exports, this file is automatically created during build to satisfy Amplify's requirements.
+- **Missing required files:** For Next.js static exports, `required-server-files.json` and `.next/trace` files are automatically created during build to satisfy Amplify's requirements.

 ### Images Not Loading
 - Make sure images are in the `public` directory